ISSUES CONSIDERED FOR TEMPORARY RELIEF IN NEW JERSEY

 If the parties cannot agree on a support order, the issue will be one for the court to decide.
 The process for obtaining temporary relief in a New Jersey court begins with the spouse seeking support filing a motion for pendente lite support.
 Once that happens, the parties will be required to submit information about their incomes, assets, and expenses to the court.
 The court will take that information into consideration to determine what the needs of the respective spouses are, and how much money is available to pay for those needs.
 It will also take into account the “marital status quo” or the standard of living that the spouses had while married, and make a determination.

 The cost of living in New Jersey is quite high, making the loss of financial support from a soon-to-be-former spouse potentially disastrous.
 Having pendente lite support in place is immensely helpful to a supported spouse during a divorce proceeding.
-Call the Law Offices of Peter Van Aulen today for a free consultation to discuss your divorce issue.
+Call the Law Offices of Peter Van Aulen today for a free 30 minute in office consultation to discuss your divorce issue.